Charlie Sanabria Mechanical Engineer and Material Scientist CV

 Peer reviewed journal articles

-C. Sanabria, B. Sorbom, and M. Segal, “Commercial fusion power: a killer app for HTS” an invited section in “A Roadmap for Superconductors for Fusion” Edited by Neil Mitchell, Submitted to SuST.
+C. Sanabria, B. Sorbom, and M. Segal, “Commercial fusion power: a killer app for HTS” an invited section in “A Roadmap for Superconductors for Fusion” Edited by Neil Mitchell, Supercond.
+Sci.
+Technol.
+34 103001 (2021).

 C. Sanabria, P. J. Lee, W. Starch, A. Devred, and D. C. Larbalestier, “Metallographic autopsies of full-scale ITER prototype cable-in-conduit conductors after full cyclic testing in SULTAN: II.
 Significant reduction of strand movement and strand damage in short twist pitch CICCs,” Supercond.
 Sci.
 Technol., vol. 28, no. 12, p.
 125003, 2015.